 “Facebook will be the place where people can enjoy, discuss, and share the podcasts they love with each other,” the company said in this email.

-Podcasters who publish on the platform will also be opting into Facebook’s podcast terms of service, the report said.
+The report said that podcasters who publish on the platform will also be opting into Facebook’s podcast terms of service.

 Apple Podcasts Subscriptions are now available for listeners in more than 170 countries and regions.

-Listeners can discover thousands of subscriptions and channels featuring brand new shows that span many genres and formats, including news, comedy, sports, and true crime, offering listeners premium experiences that help them stay informed, entertained, connected, and inspired.
+Listeners can discover thousands of subscriptions and channels featuring brand new shows that span many genres and formats, including news, comedy, sports, and true crime.
+They offer listeners premium experiences that help them stay informed, entertained, connected, and inspired.